kunukn/apis-font/README.md

 ```

-## Main font from npm
+## Font from npm

 ```bash
 npm install apis-font # yarn add apis-font
 ```

-* the files are in node_modules/apis-font/fonts
+* The files are in node_modules/apis-font/fonts

-Load the font by inluding this in html
+For quick prototyping, load the font by inluding this in HTML.

 ```html
 <link rel="stylesheet"
       href="node_modules/apis-font/fonts/font.css">
 ```

+Alternatively copy the files to a folder outside node_modules.

 ## More